 The prize is open to undergraduate and postgraduate students who are 30 years of age or below when submitting their essay, who have completed their highest degree qualification within the past five years (graduating in 2014 or after), or who are currently studying for a postgraduate qualification.
 Only unpublished essays are eligible for submission.

 It is a condition of the prize that the winner will present his or her essay as a lecture to an invited audience.
-This year it will be held in November 2020 at a major art venue or museum, followed by a reception and dinner in honour of Sir Denis.
-Previous locations have included The Courtauld Institute of Art, The Ashmolean, The Fitzwilliam, The National Gallery of Ireland, Dublin, the Church of San Lorenzo in Cento, Italy, the birthplace of Guercino, The Museum of the Order of St John in Clerkenwell, the Prints & Drawings Room at The British Museum and the National Gallery in London.
+This year it will be held in November 2019 at The National Gallery, London, followed by a reception and dinner in honour of Sir Denis.
+Previous locations have included The Courtauld Institute of Art, The Ashmolean, The Fitzwilliam, The National Gallery of Ireland, Dublin, the Church of San Lorenzo in Cento, Italy, the birthplace of Guercino, The Museum of the Order of St John in Clerkenwell, the Prints & Drawings Room at The British Museum.

 Manuscripts should be submitted in English.
 Submissions should be no longer than 5,000 words in length.
 The Burlington Magazine’s notes for contributors should be adhered to.